 • Vision loss

-Eye drops, medication, laser surgery and other procedures can be used to lower the pressure inside the eye.
-This will help prevent further loss of vision, but it can’t repair damage to the optic nerve.
+Treatment for glaucoma includes eye drops, medication, laser surgery and other procedures to lower the pressure inside the eye.
+It’s really important to get in as early as you can to prevent further loss of vision.

-While any loss of eyesight is irreversible, early detection and treatment can slow the progression of the disease.
+Any loss of eyesight is irreversible – but early detection through regular eye tests and treatment can make all the difference in slowing the progression of the disease.

 • a family history